Shreyas201/Airbnb-Data-Analysis-Visualization/README.md

 - Include competitive analysis with hotels & alternative short-term rentals.

 ## 📌 Conclusion
-This Airbnb Tableau dashboard provides valuable data-driven insights for both property hosts and travelers.
-By analyzing pricing trends, revenue growth, and availability patterns, hosts can make informed pricing decisions, while travelers can identify cost-effective locations based on the season.
+By understanding pricing trends, revenue growth, and seasonal impacts, Airbnb hosts can optimize their listings for higher earnings.
+Travelers can also benefit by identifying the most cost-effective times and locations to book stays, based on data-driven insights.

 ## Reference:
 - Dataset: -